More Details

 Is recycled polyester better than cotton?

 Yes, we believe that recycled polyester is better than cotton.
 As we mentioned earlier, even though recycled polyester has its drawbacks, it still helps keep plastic bottles out of landfills and the ocean.
-On the other hand, conventional cotton isn’t as eco-friendly as it’s often portrayed.
+On the other hand, conventional cotton isn’t as eco-friendly as it is often portrayed.
 It’s one of the thirstiest and most chemical-dependent crops, requiring tons of water and pesticides that damage the environment and pose risks to the people involved in its production.
 So, while recycled polyester isn’t perfect, we see it as a more sustainable choice compared to conventional cotton.

 Given that cotton remains the most widely used fabric, it’s tough to avoid it entirely.
-But if you’re aiming to make a more responsible choice, go for recycled cotton.
+But if you are aiming to make a more responsible choice, go for recycled cotton.
 Recycled or upcycled cotton helps cut down on water and energy use, and it also keeps cotton garments out of landfills.

 Is recycled polyester safe?